Confession: I used to hate looking at this picture.

 The Universe always knows exactly what was up.

-It made me realize that living under the wing of someone else was NOT FUCKING GOOD ENOUGH.
+I realized that living under the wing of someone else was not fucking good enough.

-It made me find my voice.
-It made me fall in love with myself and create a life that I’m wildly in love with.
+And it made me fall back in love with myself and, eventually, to create a life that I’m wildly in love with.

 The truth is you’re feeling broken because the old version of you no longer exists.
 You can’t go back to being that person and that’s okay.